 - 3. Sulfamate Nickel Plating, Part 1

 - This lesson will provide the chemistry, operational conditions purification and troubleshooting of sulfamate and Watts nickel plating processes as used in electroforming operations.
-Plating equipment, solution make-up, solution impurities, stress measurement and control and the function of ingredients are the focus of part 1 of this lesson.
+Focusing on plating equipment, solution make-up, solution impurities, stress measurement and control and the function of ingredients.

 - 4. Sulfamate Nickel Plating, Part 2

-- This is the second part of sulfamate and Watts nickel plating processes as used in electroforming operations.
-The focus of part two is the effect of operational conditions such as temperature, pH, current density, additives, and impurities upon the electroformed deposit.
-A brief discussion of nickel-cobalt and nickel-manganese alloy deposits is also provided.
+- This second part of sulfamate and Watts nickel plating processes focuses on the effect of operational conditions such as temperature, pH, current density, additives, and impurities upon the electroformed deposit.
+A brief discussion of nickel-cobalt and nickel-manganese alloy deposits are also provided.